HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ### ReLu and Leaky ReLu

 Due to this leak, the problem of dead neurons is avoided.
 Further, a research has found that Leaky ReLU activation functions outperformed the ReLU activation function.
-Further, Leaky ReLU activation functions with a higher value of leak perform better than those with lower value of leak.
+Further, Leaky ReLU activation functions with a higher value of leak perform better than those with lower value of leak [[Saurabh Singh]][Leaky ReLU as an Activation Function in Neural Networks].

 #### Pros
 * Performs better as compared to traditionally used activation functions such as Sigmoid and Hyperbolic-Tangent functions and even ReLU.